Notarized Translation, Legalized Translation, & More

 • Notaries in Spain: Notaries in Spain are highly qualified legal professionals who work with Deeds, contracts, and powers of attorney documents.
 They verify the identities of the parties involved and ensure they understand the document’s contents.

-• Notaries in Germany: In Germany, notaries are legal professionals who ensure the legality of documents such as property transactions, corporate documents, marriage contracts, and wills typically needing notarization.
+• Notaries in Germany: In Germany, notaries are legal professionals who ensure the legality of documents such as property transactions, corporate documents, marriage contracts, and wills typically needing Notarisation.

 • Notaries in France: French notaries have a more extensive role, often involved in drafting and executing documents like real estate transactions, marriage contracts, and inheritance documents.
 The process involves verifying the document, ensuring all parties understand it, and recording it officially.

-• Notaries in the UK: When it comes to notarized translation in the UK, British Notaries are not just authorized by the government, they are also qualified lawyers who have been appointed by the Court of Faculties of the Archbishop of Canterbury.
-This works similarly in a large number of countries, such as Mexico, Portugal and Turkey.
+• Notaries in the UK: When it comes to Notarised translation in the UK, British Notaries are not just authorized by the government, they are also qualified lawyers who have been appointed by the Court of Faculties of the Archbishop of Canterbury.
+This works similarly in a large number of countries, such as Mexico, Portugal, and Turkey.

 A Notary Public is usually a Solicitor or Barrister who has undergone a further qualification to join the Roll of Notaries.
 Notaries in the UK have their official society, called The Notaries Society.